-NBA Rumors: Carmelo Anthony To Lakers Gaining Traction, DeAndre Jordan & Trevor Ariza Also On LA’s Wish List
+NBA Rumors: Carmelo Anthony To Lakers Gaining Traction, DeAndre Jordan & Trevor Ariza Also On L.A.’s Wish List

 Having a plethora of trade assets, most people expected the Los Angeles Lakers to acquire their second superstar before the February NBA trade deadline.
-The Lakers aggressively pursued Anthony Davis from the time he informed the New Orleans Pelicans that he won’t sign the massive contract extension that they are planning to offer next summer and wanted to be traded to a team where he can consistently win and contend for the NBA championship title.
+The Lakers aggressively pursued Anthony Davis from the time he informed the New Orleans Pelicans that he wouldn’t sign the massive contract extension that they are planning to offer next summer and wanted to be traded to a team where he can consistently win and contend for the NBA championship.

 Unfortunately, despite offering their entire young core of Brandon Ingram, Kyle Kuzma, Lonzo Ball, Josh Hart, and Ivica Zubac, the Lakers were unable to convince the Pelicans to send Anthony Davis to Los Angeles.
 After acquiring Reggie Bullock from the Detroit Pistons, the Lakers traded Zubac and Michael Beasley to the Los Angeles Clippers in exchange for Mike Muscala.

-The deal with the Clippers didn’t only give the Lakers a big man who has the ability to space the floor, but it also enables them to create an open roster spot to sign a quality player who will soon be available on the buyout market.
+The deal with the Clippers gave the Lakers a big man who has the ability to space the floor, and it also enables them to create an open roster spot to sign a quality player who will soon be available on the buyout market.
 Several players have already been linked to the Lakers, including 10-time NBA All-Star Carmelo Anthony.

 “The Lakers plan to evaluate the full buyout market once it takes shape, but Carmelo Anthony is expected to be among the considerations too, league sources tell ESPN,” Adrian Wojnarowski of ESPN said on Twitter.